 In Aotearoa New Zealand the Quota Management System works because we know roughly how many fish there are and how many fish we are catching - but if fish are being taken illegally then we might end up taking too many fish.
-The fishery might decline or collapse because we thought we were fishing it sustainably but actually the illegal fishing means we are taking too much.
+The fishery might decline or collapse because we thought we were fishing it sustainably, but actually illegal fishing means we are taking too much.

-Activities in this sub topic investigate illegal, unreported and unregulated fishing.
-We also take a brief look at slavery at sea [explored in more detail for older learners in Topic 9].
+Activities in this subtopic investigate illegal, unreported and unregulated fishing.
 See slide sets Illegal fishing and Slavery at Sea and Reviewing key concepts.